habitat-sh/habitat/www/source/blog/2017-10-09-node-scaffolding-habitat.html.md

 Greetings fellow Habicats!

-One of the most useful features of Habitat is Scaffolding - these allow you to package your application with Habitat with very minimal code.
+One of the most useful features of Chef Habitat is Scaffolding - these allow you to package your application with Chef Habitat with very minimal code.
 They enable you to very rapidly (within minutes) package an application and export it to whatever format you need.
-Building an Habitat package with a Scaffolding is much easier than building a package without one.
-One of the most popular Habitat Scaffolding is the NodeJS Scaffolding.
+Building an Chef Habitat package with a Scaffolding is much easier than building a package without one.
+One of the most popular Chef Habitat Scaffolding is the NodeJS Scaffolding.

 There will be much more coming to this Scaffolding in the coming months, but this post is meant to highlight what you can do with the NodeJS Scaffolding today and what you can expect in the near future.